1st September 1943 - Tripoli

 0130 Mortar bomb lands on control pit at Battalion HQ.
 Lieutenant Straker-Smith wounded with the gunner (65 Field) liaison officer and two signallers.

-Gunners fire concentrations in front of 1 and 2 Companys and break up attack.
+0001 - 0215 Gunners fire concentrations in front of Nos.
+1 and 2 Companies and break up attack.

-1330 Lieutenant Lloyd patrols over the railway.
-Kills 1, German, wounds 1 and the third runs away.
+1330 - 820369 Lieutenant Lloyd patrols over the railway.
+Kills one German, wounds one and the third runs away.
 Finds many German dead and discarded weapons and equipment.
 Bogged vehicles had been deserted.
 Devastation caused by the shoots of the early morning by the artillery.

-2100 Pioneers lay mines in front of Company areas with the R.E.
+2100 Pioneers lay mines in front of company areas with the Royal Engineers.

 15th September 1943